 Bitmasking tile textures means checking a tiles neighbours to figure out which ones are of the same type, and assigning a texture based on the pattern.
 There is a really great tutorial for this over here so take a look at that if you’re interested.

-For the simple version we implemented we only checked the tiles in the four cardinal directions, meaning there are 16 textures to make per wall type.
-As you can see when comparing the images below, this leaves little gaps in the corners of each tile.
+First we implemented the simple version: only check the tiles in the four cardinal directions (no diagonals), meaning there are 16 textures to make per wall type.
+As you can see when comparing the images below between the simple and final version, this leaves little gaps on the inside corners of wall tiles.

 We fixed this by implementing a system that is able to generate the bitmasked textures on the fly, which massively simplifies adding and modifying tile textures.
 Because this new system makes it so easy we were able to make the bitmasking now check the tiles diagonally adjacent too it as well, fixing the issue with the corners.
 We also decided to add the bitmasking to the floor tiles as well, which you can see in the image below.

-The current GUI matches fairly closely with what we had planned it to be, the main differences are the lack of XP bar and the map position changing.
+The final GUI matched fairly closely with what we had planned it to be, the main differences are the lack of XP bar and the map position changing.
 We changed the XP bar for two reasons.
 Firstly, we ended up making each stat level up individually so we gave each stat its own mini level up bar.
-Secondly, we needed a bit of room for some extra GUI elements that were not always present, namely item bag inventories and portal entery buttons.
+Secondly, we needed a bit of room for some extra GUI elements that were not always present, namely item bag inventories and portal entry buttons.

 We also custom built a menu UI system that has a fair bit of functionality (as you can see, the title is currently being workshopped since, let’s face it, Unexpected Orcs sounds like a bunch of 12 year olds came up with it when creating a Lord of the Rings inspired flash game in 2011!)